tthorntone/AdNauseam-Wiki/Quick-guide:-popup-user-interface.md

 The number of distinct domains with which a network connection was established, out of all connections (established + blocked).
 The domains are derived using the official [Public Suffix List](https://publicsuffix.org/).

 In general, it must be assumed that each distinct domain is managed by a distinct administrative authority.
-In practice, it is not uncommon to have a couple distinct domains which are under the same administrative authority (for example: `google.com`, `ajax.googleapis.com` and `gstatic.com`, or `wikipedia.org` and `wikimedia.org`).
+In practice, it is not uncommon to have a multiple distinct domains which are under the same administrative authority (example 1: `google.com`, `ajax.googleapis.com` and `gstatic.com`, example 2: `wikipedia.org` and `wikimedia.org`).

-That said, this statistic has to be seen this way: the more distinct domains your browser connects to, the larger the privacy exposure.
+That said, this statistic may be seen this way: the more distinct domains your browser connects to, the greater the privacy exposure.

-In a best-case scenario, the number of distinct domains to which a web page connects should be **only one**, i.e. that of the remote server from which the web page was fetched.
+In a best-case scenario, the number of distinct domains to which a web page connects should be **only one**:  that of the remote server from which the web page was fetched.

-**The higher the number, the higher your are exposing yourself privacy-wise.**
+**The higher the number, the higher you are exposing yourself privacy-wise.**

-There is a good correlation between _domains connected_ count and: undue page bloat, high privacy exposure, likelihood of being the target of data mining.
+There is a good correlation between the _domains connected_ count and: unneeded page bloat, high privacy exposure, increased likelihood of being the target of data mining.

-Example, a web page on <http://www.ibtimes.com/> (which could be read all fine in all cases by the way):
+Example: the web page on <http://www.ibtimes.com/> (which can be read fine in all cases, by the way):

  uBlock's mode | turned off | default settings | [default-deny](https://github.com/gorhill/uBlock/wiki/Dynamic-filtering)
 --- | --- | --- | ---